Charlie Blackmon Preview, Player Props: Rockies vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff is No. 1 in MLB with a collective 9.6 strikeouts per nine innings.
+- The pitching staff for the Twins has a collective 9.6 K/9 to lead MLB.

-- The Twins have a 3.86 team ERA that ranks sixth among all MLB pitching staffs.
+- The Twins have the sixth-ranked team ERA across all league pitching staffs (3.87).

 © 2023 Data Skrive.
 All rights reserved.